 Ecommerce sales reached $2.29 trillion in 2017 and is expected to reach $4.9 trillion worth of sales in 2021.

-Global online retail sales are growing and are estimated to reach 8.8% of total retail spending in 2019.
+Global online retail sales are growing and are estimated to reach 8.8% of total retail spending.
 The UK has the highest recorded ecommerce sales, followed by China, Norway, Finland, and South Korea.

 47.3% of world population is expected to buy online in 2020.